 I am the Owner and Founder of Maggie May Clothing.
 Since childhood, I have been fascinated with folklife, history, and the “old ways of doing things.”
 I quickly realized by donning the clothing of the past, I could obtain a deeper understanding of those who came before us.
-This fascination followed me through life.
-At the age of 13, I made my first historical costume.
-From then on, I was hooked on historical fashion.
+This fascination has followed me through life.

 My Design Philosophy:

 I view historical fashion as a form of storytelling.
 Good storytellers weave insights into a past we, as a modern audience, may be too far removed from to fully understand.
 We can use historical fashion to reveal a wealth of information about those who came before us.
 Historical clothing gives us distinct visual clues about an individual’s circumstance, accommodation, and personality.
 It can tell us where she/he fits in history.
 It allows both the wearer and the viewer to experience the past in tangible way.
 It is my belief that the most successful period clothing is easily recognizable by a modern audience and based clearly enough on historical reality that the viewer gets the whole picture and understands the significance of a character’s time and place.

 Maggie May Clothing is a bespoke and small quantity historical clothing company that employs and empowers women by providing a living wage.
 We believe in high quality, well crafted historical fashion made to last.
 All our garments are made by my team of seamstresses right here in Southeast Tennessee with materials sourced locally.

 Community Give Back: